Blogs/AI

 Conclusion

-If you are using LLMs in any serious workflow, self-consistency should not be an afterthought.
-It should be part of how you design reasoning itself.
+If you use LLMs in serious workflows, self-consistency should be part of how you design prompts and reasoning systems.

-Because in real systems, correct once is luck.
-Correct consistently is design.
+Because being correct once can be luck.
+Being correct consistently is design.

 Author-guna varsha